gomorpheus/morpheus-apidoc/source/includes/_options.md

 Parameter   | Description
 ---------   | -----------
-name        | The name of the option type for handy reference description | Short description of hte option type (the CLI actually shows this when pressing `?` for help) fieldName   | The property key for when posting this option type to a JSON POST request fieldLabel  | User friendly label for prompting a user for input fieldContext | Some properties need nested i.e. in a `config: {}` block.
+name        | The name of the option type for handy reference description | Short description of the option type (the CLI actually shows this when pressing `?` for help) fieldName   | The property key for when posting this option type to a JSON POST request fieldLabel  | User friendly label for prompting a user for input fieldContext | Some properties need nested i.e. in a `config: {}` block.
 This is a `.` seperated context of where the property should be constructed